fionakolbinger/fionakolbinger.github.io/_pages/team.md

   <img src="/assets/img/salonijajoo.jpeg">
   <div class="team-member-info">
     <h4>Saloni Jajoo</h4>
     <p>Saloni is a Data Science student at Purdue University with a minor in Computer Science.
 Building on years of experience in data analysis and visualization, she aims to identify clinically relevant disease patterns from large clinical datasets in the fields of interventional cardiology and cardiac surgery.
+In addition, she contributes to ongoing qualitative research on the clinical translation of intraoperative surgical decision support systems.
 Saloni joined the team in 2024.</p>
   </div>
 </div>